 UHA Interviews Marguerita Gallagher, End of Life Wedding Organiser at The Christie9th November 2018

-In our interview with Marguerita we learnt how varied non-medical roles within the NHS can be.
-We also came to understand the emotional aspect on all staff of working around patients who are critically ill, and how Marguerita’s commitment is such that she has cancelled her own appointments and gone into work when on annual leave to do a wedding urgently.
+In our interview with Marguerita we learn how varied Non-Medical/Non-Clinical roles within the NHS can be.
+We also came to understand the emotional aspect on all staff of working around patients who are critically ill, and how Marguerita’s commitment is such, that she has cancelled personal appointments and gone into work when on Annual Leave to do a wedding urgently.

-How do you prepare a new patient for receiving non-medical care alongside medical?
+How do you prepare a new patient for receiving Non-Medical/Non-Clinical care?

 We sign off their payments, we talk to the patients in an informative way and show them our wigs to try on and leave with that day if they want or feel they need to.
 We introduce them to a makeover programme that is available across Trusts including The Christie.
 We don’t offer patients medical advice, but we are there to support them for the entirely of their journey.
 There is nothing we don’t hear, we listen to them and make suggestions where appropriate.
 Naturally we become very close to many of the patients and try and be there for them, especially when members of their own families are unable to.

 How did you become a wedding planner for The Christie?